waseem18/blog/_posts/2018-03-21-mypy-optional-static-typing-for-python.md

 ---
 layout: post
-title: "Mypy - Optional static typing for Python"
+title: "Mypy - Optional static typing for Python - Part 1"
 description: "Introduction to type annotations and mypy"
 date: 2018-07-21
 tags: jekyll
 comments: true
 ---

-`mypy` is an experimental static type checker for Python.
+Mypy  is an experimental static type checker for Python.
 As Python is a dynamically typed language, mypy aims to combine the benefits of dynamic typing and static typing.

 In other words, mypy is like a linter that scans your code and prints out errors if there are any type conflicts.